SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### OSC

-If you are primarily using OSC, make sure you first disable all of the trackers for SteamVR before going to OSC on the settings page.
+If you decide to use OSC use your trackers, make sure you first disable all of the trackers for SteamVR before going to OSC on the settings page.

 ![OSC Settings](assets/img/quick_oscSettings.png)

+From here you will need to make sure that the network address is set correctly.
+This will depend on what device you are running VRChat or another program with OSC compatability on.
+If you are using this all on the same device, the default 127.0.0.1 should be fine, but if you are using a different device (For example connecting your trackers to standalone quest), you will need to find the ip address of that device.

+Then, you can toggle on which locations that tou neeed using the following suggestions:

+* Lower-Body Set (5 trackers) - Waist and feet.
+* Core Set (5 trackers with one extension) - Chest, waist and feet.
+* Enhanced Core Set (5 trackers with three extensions) - Chest, waist, knees and feet.
+* Full-Body Set (7 trackers with three extensions) - Chest, waist, knees, feet and elbows.

 If you wish to change to SteamVR trackers you will have to disable OSC and turn the SteamVR trackers back on first.

 For more information on OSC, please visit the [OSC page](server/osc-information.md).

-**More info to come on this process soon.**

 ## Congratulations, your Slime trackers should now be set up!